babons/linear-alg-c-project/notes.md

 Projecting a vector onto a line passing through the origin and the tip of another vector Dot product is the length of the projection multiplied by the length of the vector.

-i.e. v = [4 1]vert w = [2 -1]vert
+i.e. v = [4 1]vector w = [2 -1]vector
 Project w onto v
 When the projection points away from V, it is negative.

-Perpindicular vectors result in a dotprod of 0;
+Perpendicular vectors result in a dotprod of 0;

-Order does not matter -- picture a 2D plane with the the vectors in the example:
+Order does not matter — picture a 2D plane with the vectors in the example:
-Projection of either onto the other are mirrored -- a line through the origin runs perfectly between them.
+Projection of either onto the other are mirrored — a line through the origin runs perfectly between them.

 When a V is scaled, dot product is (2v) dot w, but that is equal to 2(v dot w).

-Dot product (v dot w) = c can be seen as a plane (3D) or line (2D) which is perpindicular to v.
+Dot product (v dot w) = c can be seen as a plane (3D) or line (2D) which is Perpendicular to v.
 Every point on that plane/line returns the same dot product result w/ v

 Other words
 vector v is a "machine" which can take another vector and produce a number through the dot product